© 2020 Baptist Health. All Rights Reserved.

 Buddy up.
 Find a family member or friend who also wants to lose weight and work together.
 Exercising with someone else can make it more enjoyable and help you stick to it.
 Your buddy can also help you eat better.
 Not only will you keep tabs on each other, but you can lean on each other for emotional support as well.

 Do what you enjoy.
-Keep exercise from seeming like a chore by choosing activities that you enjoy.
+Keep exercise from seeming like a chore by choosing activities that you enjoy, says the American Heart Association.
 This will help you stay motivated throughout the year.
 Also, try to vary your activities so you don't get bored.

 Make exercise part of your daily routine.
 The U.S. Department of Health and Human Services recommends that most adults get at least 2½ hours of moderate aerobic activity every week.
 However, many people need more than 150 minutes of aerobic exercise a week to prevent weight gain.
 And some will need to do more than 300 minutes (five hours) a week to lose weight or maintain weight loss.